Exclusive Interview! Tiger Shroff: To Work With Hrithik Roshan Was Always On My Bucket List

 'If these challenges weren't there, I wouldn't be able to better myself and bring a better and bigger package every time,' the young lad tells me when our conversation turns towards the topic about bringing something new to the table with every film.
 We are sitting in his vanity van which is parked inside the spacious Yash Raj Studios.

-In an exclusive tête-à-tête with Filmibeat, Shroff.
-Jr gets candid about his first shot with Hrithik, Akshay Kumar's recent comment on today's actors avoiding two-hero films and much more.
+In an exclusive tête-à-tête with FilmiBeat, Shroff.
+Jr gets candid about his first shot with Hrithik, Akshay Kumar's recent comment on today's actors avoiding two-hero films and more.

 Excerpts from the conversation.